 Please email me for a current copy of my curriculum vitae.

 I grew up in a small town outside of Athens, Georgia.
-I completed my B.A. in History and Modern Languages (Spanish), with Honors, cum laude, from Georgia Southern University.
+I completed my B.A. in History and Modern Languages (Spanish), cum laude, and an Honor’s program graduate at Georgia Southern University.
 Growing up in the South fostered a love of college sports, especially football.
-I’m a die hard Georgia Southern Eagles fan.
 I received my M.A. in History with an emphasis in Latin America at the University of Arizona.
-Currently, I’m working on my Ph.D. and advanced to candidacy in Fall 2016.
+Currently, I’m working to complete my dissertation.
 In my free time, I enjoy playing with my cat, Isabella, working out, hiking, traveling, and photography.
 All images featured on this site were taken by me unless otherwise noted.

 My research interests stem from my experiences as a first-generation college graduate.
 I became interested in Latin America after taking courses in undergrad.
 A Spanish department course on Southern Cone Culture led me to Chile.
 The professor recounted his life in Chile during the Pinochet years and piqued my curiosity.
 I came to the University of Arizona to work under the supervision of Professor Jadwiga Pieper Mooney, a Chilean history specialist.
 I completed my M.A. in History with the guidance of Professor Bert J. Barickman (DEP), Professor Fabio Lanza, and chaired by Professor Jadwiga Pieper Mooney.
 In my M.A.
 Thesis, I examined three student groups and their role in politics inside the space of the Universidad de Chile during the Pinochet regime.

 During the 2016-17 academic year, I served as the Executive Vice President of the University of Arizona’s Graduate and Professional Student Council (GPSC).